aibasel/downward/BUILD.md

 is installed on your system and the binary `validate` is on the `PATH`.

 **Note:** VAL has a [bug](https://github.com/KCL-Planning/VAL/issues/48) that prevents it from correctly handling the IPC 18 data network domain.
-You can install an older version, e.g. under Debian/Ubuntu:
+You can install an older version, e.g., under Debian/Ubuntu:

 ```bash
 sudo apt install g++ make flex bison